Evaluation-Aware Reinforcement Learning: Hyperparameter Details

 \section{Hyperparameter Details}

 In this section, we provide details of the hyperparameters pertaining to the EvA-RL algorithm.
-The hyperparameters for policy gradient optimization using advantage-actor critic follow the default values in the PureJaxRL library~\citep{lu2022discovered}.
+The hyperparameters for policy gradient optimization using advantage-actor critic follow the default values in the PureJaxRL library~\citep{lu2022discovered} for Gymanx and Brax environments.